 Each year, more than 350,000 out-of-hospital cardiac arrests occur in the United States.
-About 90 percent ofx people who suffer out-of-hospital cardiac arrests die.
-CPR, especially if performed immediately, can double or triple a cardiac arrest victim’s chance In as little as two minutes, volunteers can learn updated techniques for administering Hands-Only CPR to help save a life.
-Then, by simply sharing the video with your networks, you can help increase the rate of everyday citizens who know CPR.
-In addition to watching the video, be sure to check out and share the additional information provided by the AHA on how to perform Hands-Only CPR during COVID-19.
+About 90 percent of people who suffer out-of-hospital cardiac arrests die.
+CPR, especially if performed immediately, can double or triple a cardiac arrest victim’s chance.
+In as little as two minutes, volunteers can learn updated techniques for administering Hands-Only CPR to help save a life.
+Use this toolkit for all the tools you need to host a Hands-Only CPR volunteer activity to help more people learn the two simple steps to save a life from cardiac arrest.
+Additionally, be sure to check out and share the additional information on how to safely perform Hands-Only CPR during COVID-19.

 Participate in Lifesaving Research